Chat with us, powered by LiveChat Headless Commerce: How Businesses Can Leverage It!

 The cost of headless commerce depends on various factors, including the platform, customization needs, and the scale of the business.

-For enterprise-level headless commerce solutions, such as Shopify Plus or CommerceTools, cost ranges from $15,000 to $1,20,000 or above.
+For enterprise-level headless commerce solutions, such as Shopify Plus or CommerceTools, the cost ranges from $15,000 to $1,20,000 or above.
 It includes setup, licensing, and ongoing maintenance.
 Additional costs may arise for front-end development, third-party integrations, and API management.

 Smaller businesses or those with simpler needs may find more affordable headless solutions.
 But it’s generally more expensive than traditional monolithic eCommerce platforms due to the need for greater technical resources and flexibility.